 STAR RATING: 5 out of 5 stars

-We are an American internet radio station that broadcasts worldwide.
-The station features an eclectic mix of current pop and rock music from both sides of the Atlantic alongside hits, forgotten gems, and rarities from the last three decades.
-The music of Duran Duran (both old and new) is a regular staple on our radio station.
-Currently, “Pressure Off” by Duran Duran is getting 5 plays per day on our station.
-We also play plenty of newer music by bands that rose to prominence in the 80s.
-Noteworthy examples include Tears For Fears, a-ha, Spandau Ballet, INXS, Depeche Mode, Johnny Hates Jazz, Simple Minds, and Culture Club.
+In case you did not pick up on this earlier, the blog you are reading is affiliated with Radio Creme Brulee – an online radio station that features an eclectic mix of current pop and rock music from both sides of the Atlantic alongside hits, forgotten gems, and rarities from the last three decades.
+Alongside newer artists, we also play plenty of newer music by bands that rose to prominence in the 80s,90s, and the 00s.
+Noteworthy examples include Simply Red, Wet Wet Wet, Coldplay, Kylie Minogue, Dubstar, Tears For Fears, Duran Duran, Camouflage, Spandau Ballet, INXS, Depeche Mode, Suede, The Corrs, Jamiroquai, Johnny Hates Jazz, Simple Minds, and Culture Club.

 Give us a spin when you get a chance.